librenms/librenms/doc/Installation/Images.md

-> NOTE: We highly advice that you change all passwords on this image when you deploy it!!
+> NOTE: We highly advise that you change all passwords on this image when you deploy it!!

 > NOTE: Read the above note again!